 The instructional stance is always determined by the learner and the learning goal.
 Subsequently, the instructional stance will, in turn, determine which tools to use within the various instructional designs.

-Once the instructional stance is determined based on the learner’s needs, the instructional designer will then determine which tools, analog and/or digital, will work best for their designs.
-What is more, Ira Socol submitted that instructors should consider that learners, like instructional designers, also need experience with deciding which tools will go into their toolbelts, as each toolbelt is unique to its user.
+Once the instructional stance is determined based on the learner’s needs, the instructional designer will then determine which tools, analog and/or digital, will work best for his or her designs.
+Tools for both the learner and course authoring should be carefully examined, as tools are a huge part of learning.
+Ira Socol (2008) submitted that instructors should consider that learners, like instructional designers, also need experience with deciding which tools will go into their toolbelts, as each toolbelt is unique to its user.
+For this post, I will consider course authoring tools.

 Bangura, Abdul.
 (2005).
 Ubuntugogy: An African educational paradigm that transcends pedagogy, andragogy, ergonagy and heutagogy.
 22. 13-53.